apalessandro/Curvatura/README.md

 Needs["Einstein`"]
 ```

-Then, we define the FRW metric
+Then, we define the FRW metric as a (4,4) tensor
 ```Mathematica
 g = {
 {-1,0,0,0},